jaysonamati/AlgebraicBellman/docs/src/index.md

-# AlgebraicTemplate.jl
+# AlgebraicBellman.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = AlgebraicBellman
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`AlgebraicBellman.jl` is a Julia library for solving and specifying Sequential Decision Problems.